NumberJamie/Pair/README.md

 - `max_cores`: Maximum amount of cpu cores the program will use.
 - `size`: the size of the resized image in pixels.

 Keep in mind when changing the size of the hex will expand exponentially, change the threshold accordingly.
-Recommended is to keep to 7% of the maximum value, for example a size of 24 would give: 24*24=576 values, with my own testing 40 seems to be the best threshold for this size (6.94%).

 ## inspiration